 - Demolition of Potential Unlisted Heritage sites - s.
 4.2: Non Aboriginal Heritage states that there are three sites which are potential unlisted heritage items.
-These are: - The Pine Inn (19 Parramatta Road, Concord); - 338-340 Parramatta Road, Burwood: - Former warehouse shed at Glebe Island. - Although CoA s D18 specifies that items assessed to be of local significance may be demolished and significant components salvaged, the interiors of these sites have not been inspected and hence their significance had not been assessed.
+These are: - The Pine Inn (19 Parramatta Road, Concord); - 338-340 Parramatta Road, Burwood; - Former warehouse shed at Glebe Island. - Although CoA s D18 specifies that items assessed to be of local significance may be demolished and significant components salvaged, the interiors of these sites have not been inspected and hence their significance had not been assessed.
 S 4.2 states: An assessment of significance will be undertaken to determine local significance in accordance with REMM NAH10. - The above sentence should therefore be changed to reflect the need for a significance assessment to first be undertaken.
-An assessment of the heritage significance of these sites is still required, as it has not yet been determined if they are of potential State or local significance, and determination of local significance in accordance with REMM NAH10 should not a forgone conclusion. - This statement also needs to be rectified in section 6.3.1: Archival Recording. - Furthermore, no further actions are specified as to what would happen to these sites if they are determined to be of State heritage significance. - Conservation of relics and salvaged artefacts: The ARDEM should also mention the conservation of relics and salvaged artifacts in relation to post excavation management (see s.6.3.2) as this is a requirement under Condition of Approval (CoA) s.
+An assessment of the heritage significance of these sites is still required, as it has not yet been determined if they are of potential State or local significance, and determination of local significance in accordance with REMM NAH10 should not a forgone conclusion.
+This determine the section of the section of the action of the accordance - This statement also needs to be rectified in section 6.3.1: Archival Recording. - Furthermore, no further actions are specified as to what would happen to these sites if they are determined to be of State heritage significance. - Conservation of relics and salvaged artefacts: The ARDEM should also mention the conservation of relics and salvaged artifacts in relation to post excavation management (see s.6.3.2) as this is a requirement under Condition of Approval (CoA) s.
 D28.